UTexas

 1. Biochemistry 369 or 339F, and Chemistry 320M

-2. Two upper-division biology laboratory courses chosen from: Biology 230L, 260L, and 361L.
-Biology 377377-FRI, 379H may be used for one of the laboratory courses if approved in advance by the microbiology faculty advisor.
+3. Two upper-division biology laboratory courses chosen from: Molecular Biosciences 230L, 260L, and 361L.
+Biology 377 or one semester of 379H may be used for one of the laboratory courses if approved by the faculty advisor.

 Option V: Cell and Molecular Biology